|Best for Men||Arc’teryx Sabre AR Snow Pants||SEE IT||

 Men’s Ski Pants and Women’s Ski Pants Are Cut Differently

-Wearing your boyfriend’s sweatshirt to sleep might be comforting and cozy, but wearing his ski pants could be anything but.
-(Or should we say, “butt.”)
-Frankly, the cut of the seat is one of the biggest differences between women’s ski pants and men’s ski pants.
+Notably, the cut of the seat is one of the biggest differences between women’s ski pants and men’s ski pants.
 On a woman, men’s ski pants are going to be baggy in the rear and crotch, which is not just a style concern.
 If your pants are at risk of falling down, you are, too—excess fabric in the wrong places could, most certainly, trip you up.
 Conversely, women’s ski pants on men are likely to be constricting.
 Narrower thighs and knees could restrict your movement, and it’s tough to make tight turns when feeling like your ski pants need to be let out.
 Other than fit, men’s ski pants and women’s ski pants have the same available features.
-The best ski pants offer what you need, whether you care most about staying dry, warm or fresh.
+The best ski pants offer what you need, whether you care most about staying dry, warm, or fresh.

 Best Men’s Ski Pants: Arc’teryx Sabre AR Snow Pants

-The three-layer Gore-Tex construction gives these hardshell ski pants—the best men’s ski pants—plenty of protection, while the fit, which perfectly straddles the line between baggy and tight, provides plenty of panache for après.
+The 3-layer Gore-Tex construction gives these hardshell ski pants plenty of protection and a solid fit.
 A thin fleece backing will warm your legs on the ride up without overwhelming you if you prefer to skin your way to the top.
 Plus, side vents can release heat on big backcountry days.
 These pants are pricey, but they are worth it if you plan to put that season pass to work.

 Cross-Country Ski Pants Should Be Lightweight